visdesk/aws-sdk-php/docs/faq.rst

 AWS SDK for PHP does not correctly handle files larger than 2GB on a 32-bit stack (where "stack" includes CPU, OS, web server, and PHP binary).
 This is a `well-known PHP issue <http://www.google.com/search?q=php+2gb+32-bit>`_.
-In the case of Microsoft® Windows®, there are no official builds of PHP that support 64-bit integers.
+In the case of Microsoft® Windows®, only builds of PHP 7 support 64-bit integers.

 The recommended solution is to use a `64-bit Linux stack <http://aws.amazon.com/amazon-linux-ami/>`_, such as the 64-bit Amazon Linux AMI with the latest version of PHP installed.